08009234841

 9 years

-I recently got one of those notorious yellow cards with a name that wasn’t even mine.
-After digging around a bit, it’s clear it’s nothing but a scam.
-I’ve popped the card back in the post, along with a few choice remarks scribbled on it.
-If you happen to receive one of these cards, just mail it right back; they’ll be the ones footing the bill!
+So I got one of those dreaded yellow cards with a totally wrong name on it.
+After having a look into it, it was pretty clear it was some kind of scam.
+I popped the card straight back in the post and wrote a few choice words on it.
+Honestly, if you get one of these cards, just send it back - they’re the ones who end up footing the bill.

 9 years